msydneyslaga/rlp/docs/src/commentary/gm.rst

    & m
    }

-8. When a global node is on top of the stack (and the correct number of arguments have been provided), :code:`Unwind` jumps to the supercombinator's code (:math:`\beta`-reduction)
+8. When a supercombinator is on top of the stack (and the correct number of arguments have been provided), :code:`Unwind` sets up the stack and jumps to the supercombinator's code (:math:`\beta`-reduction)

 .. math::
    \gmrule